 Post-dining picture taking was a must.
 There were endless possibilities for beautiful shots, but we had to get one of “our” window!

-It was so much cooler at night, so we took a leisurely walk back through the empty streets of Bordeaux, taking in the fabulous atmosphere which the full moon accentuated.
+It was so much cooler by then, so we took a leisurely walk back through the empty streets of Bordeaux, taking in the fabulous atmosphere which was accentuated by the full moon.
+It was a perfect evening in France!

 I think that if I tell you that we both went out like lights when we got back to our hotel, you’d probably believe me.

-We had no specific time to leave the next day, but we were planning to go to meet another blogging friend, (who we had never met in person before): Karen Burns Booth (Lavender and Lovage).
-Karen and her husband run a bed and breakfast and cooking school in the Charente-Maritime region of France, less than an hour and a half from Bordeaux.
-(Update: they are no longer in France.)
+We had no specific time to leave the next day, but we were planning to go to meet another online friend, (who we had never met in person before): Karen Burns Booth (Lavender and Lovage).

 The next morning we set off to find a little cafe where we could have breakfast.
-It didn’t take too long.
+It didn’t take too long before we were sipping hot drinks and enjoying delectable pastries.

-After to speaking to Karen by phone, we decided to catch the train to the station near her house so that we’d arrive in the early afternoon.
-That settled, we checked out of our hotel, and did a little more exploring.
+After finalizing plans for transportation, we checked out of our hotel, and did a little more exploring.
 We then took a tram to the station.

 Goodbye, Bordeaux, until we meet again!